Region 4 Supported Housing Programs

-Region 4 Behavioral Health System administers 3 Rental Assistance Programs:
+Region 4 Behavioral Health System administers 3 Supported Housing Programs:

 Mental Health (MH), Transitional Aged Youth (TAY), & Substance Use Disorder (SUD).

-The purpose of the Region 4 Rental Assistance Program is to help eligible service participants obtain safe and decent housing at an affordable cost.
-The rental assistance funds serve as a “bridge” to other housing sources, such as the Federal Housing Choice Voucher Programs (commonly referred to as "Section 8") or living in independent housing without rental assistance.
-The Region 4 Rental Assistance Program will use the Federal Housing Choice Voucher Program as a model for program development with the intent that the transition from one program to the other will go as effortlessly as possible.
+The purpose of the Region 4 Supported Housing Programs are to help eligible service participants obtain safe and decent housing at an affordable cost.
+The supported housing funds serve as a “bridge” to other housing sources, such as the Federal Housing Choice Voucher Programs (commonly referred to as "Section 8") or living in independent housing without rental assistance.
+The Region 4 Supported Housing Programs will use the Federal Housing Choice Voucher Program as a model for program development with the intent that the transition from one program to the other will go as effortlessly as possible.

-The Region 4 Rental Assistance Program follows the Tenant-Based Rental Assistance Model.
+The Region 4 Supported Housing Programs will follow the Tenant-Based Rental Assistance Model.
 This means that the funds are designed to help individual households afford housing costs.
 The eligible participant receives assistance to cover Housing Related costs (such as rent, utility costs, security deposits, and/or utility deposits).
 The service participant chooses his/her own housing unit.
 The housing unit must meet Housing Quality Standards (HQS).

-The service participant needs to clearly document that he/she has exhausted all other resources first.
-If it is clear that no other options are available, then the following other related one-time costs may be approved: reasonable moving expenses, needed furniture (such as couch, bed, table and chairs), items needed to make the service participants’ apartment suitable for living (such as bedding, dishes, silverware, and pots and pans), and general kitchen supplies.
+The service participant needs to clearly document that they have exhausted all other resources first.
+If it is clear that no other options are available, then the following other related one-time costs may be approved: reasonable moving expenses, needed furniture (such as couch, bed, table and chairs), items needed to make the service participants’ apartment suitable for living (such as bedding), and general kitchen supplies (such as dishes, silverware, and pot/pan).

 Minimum Requirements & How to Apply